Deepavali or Tihar or Diwali

 On the third day, Gai Tihar or Laxmi puja – the cow’s honouring and the Goddess of prosperity.

 The Nepalese worship cows and the Goddess of wealth – Laxmi, on the third day of Diwali.
-Most people consider this day to be the most important day of the festival as everyone likes property.
+Most people consider this day the most important festival day as everyone likes property.
 The devotees wake up early to clean each room, nook, and corner thoroughly.
-They take a bath before applying red Tika on the forehead, floral garland on the neck, and tying holy string given by a Brahmin priest to the tail of a cow.
+Then, they bathe before applying red Tika on the forehead, floral garland on the neck, and tying holy string given by a Brahmin priest to the tail of a cow.

-Come the evening, many candles, oil lamps, and these days electric lights are lit up by the doors, staircases, walls, and on the roof.
+Come the evening, many candles, oil lamps, and electric lights are lit up by the doors, staircases, walls, and roof.
 All Nepalese homes are made as bright as possible, believing that the lights will grab Laxmi’s attention and entice her to visit their house.
 On Laxmi puja, all businesses remain open to welcome the Goddess of wealth.
-The children and the youth go around the house to house singing traditional Diwali songs – almost like Caroling, the house owners give them money, sweets, fruits, and rice in return.
+The children and the youth go around the house singing traditional Diwali songs – almost like Caroling; the house owners give them money, sweets, fruits, and rice in return.
 This is called Deusi Bhailo.
 Despite being banned in Nepal, kids and adults also light up fireworks during this festival.

-The fourth day is a little bit more diverse on what is honoured, depending on the people’s ethnicity.
+The fourth day is a bit more diverse in what is honoured, depending on the people’s ethnicity.
 Ox is considered an indispensable assistant to the farmer, hence the honouring of the Ox (Goru puja).
-An ox is deemed to be the representative of Govardhan Hill https://en.wikipedia.org/wiki/Govardhan_Hill, and as a tribute to it, cow dung is used during Govardhan puja.
+An ox is deemed to represent Govardhan Hill https://en.wikipedia.org/wiki/Govardhan_Hill, and as a tribute to it, cow dung is used during Govardhan puja.

 The Newar community considers this day as their New year.
-All Newars gather for this festival in the Kathmandu Valley and perform Maa puja to honour themselves.
+Therefore, all Newars gather for this festival in the Kathmandu Valley and perform Maa puja to honour themselves.

 The oldest patriarch of the family paints two geometric figures, namely;